 After the request has been received by the local Project Office, the review process will be as follows:

-If the application is approved, the property owner(s) must sign the application and return it to the proper Maryland DNR Forest Service Regional Office with a check or money order (made payable to the DNR) in the amount of $25.00 for the permit.
+If the application is approved, the property owner(s) must sign the application and return it to the proper Maryland Department of Natural Resources Forest Service Regional Office with a check or money order (made payable to the Department of Natural Resources) in the amount of $25.00 for the permit.

-Upon approval and receipt by DNR of the signed application and fee, a permit will be issued and mailed to the applicant's address shown on the application.
+Upon approval and receipt by the department of the signed application and fee, a permit will be issued and mailed to the applicant's address shown on the application.
 After the

 permit is issued, the applicant may proceed with the work.
 Permits are valid for one year from date of issuance.
 If work is not done within one year, a new inspection and permit is necessary.